engagingnewsproject/engagingnewsproject.github.io/_posts/2023-05-21-mediaengagement.md

 3. **Git Usage**: After your setup, familiarize yourself with our Git practices by reading the [Git Usage Docs](#git-usage).

+4. **Explore Timber**: Check out this [Timber Syntax video](https://youtu.be/Toq3CXgwWgw?t=263) to familiarize yourself with Timber and Twig.

+_You can watch the whole video, but it covers the old way of using Timber through a plugin.
+Timber is now part of the theme code so disregard the plugin installation parts._

-4. **Explore WordPress**: If you’re new to WordPress, take some time to explore the admin panel on your local environment.
+5. **Explore WordPress**: If you’re new to WordPress, take some time to explore the admin panel on your local environment.
 Feel free to experiment—any issues can be reverted with `git reset --hard origin/master`.
 Commit frequently and work in new branches.

 ##### _Pro Tips:_